 Nikon F-Mount Lens & Camera Compatibility

-Over time optical performance has been improved and features like autofocus have been added that affect camera compatibility.
+Over time, autofocus and electrical contacts have been added to the mount.
+These features can affect forward and backward lens compatibility.
 Generally, lenses can be used across a wide variety of camera bodies, but all features are not guaranteed to work.

-A noteable exception are Non-Ai lenses, as they can cause damage to cameras not specifically designed to use them.
+A notable exception are Non-Ai lenses, as they can cause damage to cameras not specifically designed to use them.
 They are older manual focus lenses.

 So called “Non-Ai” lenses are the the oldest Nikon F-Mount lenses.
 They will damage Nikon DSLRs and SLRs made after 1977 if they are mounted onto a camera.